RolexCopyright © Notice

 On 7 October 1927, Mercedes Gleitze became, at her eighth attempt, the first British woman to swim the channel.
 She swam from France to England in 15 hours and 15 minutes.
 Because of a hoax claim (which was soon proven to be false) by Dr. Dorothy Cochrane Logan (using her professional name, Mona McLennan), to have swum the Channel on October 11th in the faster time of thirteen hours and ten minutes, Gleitze's own claim was cast into doubt.
 To silence the doubters, Gleitze decided to repeat her feat in what was called "the vindication swim".

 Recognizing a tremendous opportunity to demonstrate the durability of his "Oyster" watch, Wilsdorf offered a new Rolex Oyster watch to Miss Gleitze if she would carry the watch during her swim, to which she agreed.
 Although it has often been said that she wore the watch "strapped to her wrist", in fact she wore it on a ribbon around her neck.
 On 21 October at 4:21am Mercedes Gleitze once again entered the water at Cap Gris Nez.
 But this time the water was much colder, and she was unable to complete the crossing.
-At 2:45pm she was pulled semi-conscious from the water after 10 hours and 24 minutes, some seven miles short of the English shore.
+At 2:45pm, after swimming for 10 hours and 24 minutes, she was pulled semi-conscious from the water some seven miles short of the English shore.

 The Times, Oct 22, 1927

 Although she did not complete the second crossing, a journalist for the London Times wrote "Having regard to the general conditions, the endurance of Miss Gleitze surprised the doctors, journalists, and experts who were present, for it seemed unlikely that she would be able to withstand the cold for so long.
 It was a good performance."
 This silenced the doubters, and Mercedes Gleitze was hailed as a heroine.